wmkm0113/database-api-jdk11/README.md

 ## Contributions and feedback
 Friends are welcome to translate the prompt information, error messages, etc. in this document and project into more languages to help more users better understand and use this toolkit.
-If you find problems during use or need to improve or add related functions, please submit an issue to this project or send an email to [wmkm0113\@gmail.com](mailto:wmkm0113@gmail.com?subject=bugs_and_features)
+If you find problems during use or need to improve or add related functions, please submit an issue to this project or send email to [wmkm0113\@gmail.com](mailto:wmkm0113@gmail.com?subject=bugs_and_features)
 For better communication, please include the following information when submitting an issue or sending an email:
 1. The purpose is: discover bugs/function improvements/add new features
 2. Please paste the following information (if it exists): incoming data, expected results, error stack information